Arrange your insurances

 Private insurance covers different amounts and situations, depending on the insurance package you choose.
 You must make sure that you have cover for the complete duration of your stay in the Netherlands – from your date of arrival to the date of departure.
 The majority of insurance companies, require you to pay your medical costs yourself and claim costs back from the insurance company later.

 - If you are a student from the EU/EEA and you are not allowed (by Dutch law) to apply for a Dutch public health insurance and do not have an EHIC (for conditions, see above) or if you need additional health coverage to your EHIC, you must take out private insurance.

-- If you are a student from outside the EU/EEA and you are not allowed to apply for Dutch public health insurance, you must take out private health insurance, such as Aon Student Insurance.
+- If you are a student from outside the EU/EEA and you are not allowed to apply for Dutch public health insurance, you must take out private health insurance, such as Aon Student Insurance or the InsureTostudy insurance.
 If your stay in the Netherlands is shorter than three months, you must check whether your health insurance from your home country covers your temporary stay in the Netherlands.
 If this is not the case, must take out private insurance.